Luos-io/Documentation/electronic-use.md

 # General guide to Luos electronic boards

-Luos Robotics provide simple electronics board to start prototyping using Luos modular technology.
+Luos Robotics provides simple electronic boards to start prototyping using Luos modular technology.
-This guide contains all basic notions you will need to use Luos electronics boards.
+This guide contains all the basic notions you will need to use Luos electronic boards.

 ## Boards categories

 Luos boards are classified in 6 categories.
 Each board belongs to at least one of these categories.
 Understanding your board categories will help to understand how to combine them in order to achieve what you want.

-On each board’s image on the website one or several small symbols are displayed, allowing you to easily see the different categories it belongs to.
+On each board’s image on the website, one or several small symbols are displayed allowing you to easily see the different categories it belongs to.

 |<a href="{{ "/" | absolute_url }}tags.html">{{sen_title}}</a>|<a href="{{ "/" | absolute_url }}tags.html">{{act_title}}</a>|<a href="{{ "/" | absolute_url }}tags.html">{{com_title}}</a>|